rozza591/Hardlink-Manager/Readme.md

 ### Using Docker (Recommended)

 1.  **Prerequisites:** Docker and Docker Compose installed.
-2.  **Configure Volume:** Edit the `docker-compose.yml` file[cite: 1].
+2.  **Configure Volume:** Edit the `docker-compose.yml` file.
 Change the `source` path in the `volumes` section to the directory on your *host* machine that you want the container to access.
 The `target` should generally remain `/data`, as this is the path you will use within the application's UI.

     ```yaml
     # docker-compose.yml